HenriqueCFS/React-calc/README.md

-# Calculadora React
+# React Calc
-Esta calculadora foi desenvolvida usando o ReactJS durante meus estudos de JavaScript.
+This calculator was developed by me using ReactJS during my JavaScript studies.

-Acessar:
+Try it here:
 https://naughty-nobel-b8e188.netlify.app

 # Getting Started with Create React App